allie-m/clog-explorations/clog-writeup.md

 In the case of continued fractions, it's very clear: the Stern-Brocot tree enumerates all rationals nonredundantly, and simple continued fractions can be thought of as a run-length encoding of a path down the tree.
 This is very mathematically pleasing, and the more complex a rational is (the larger its denominator is) the further down the tree it is (and hence the more bits it requires).

-However, as Gosper points out in his original paper [TODO inline citation], this correspondence renders continued fractions a very inefficient representation.
+However, as Gosper points out in his original paper [[Gosper](https://www.tweedledum.com/rwg/cfup.htm) line 2408], this correspondence renders continued fractions a very inefficient representation.
 Each term is an integer, but it's not obvious how big an integer to allocate for each term; they do not span orders of magnitude well, as representing 2^128 would require leading with a 128 bit integer.
 Decomposing continued fractions into binary strings makes this problem much worse; 2^128 would require 2^128 leading 1s.
 This issue also applies to negative orders of magnitude; 2^-128 is 0 2^-128 leading 0s, or [0; 2^128].
 The representation is heavily biased to numbers near 1/1.

+Continued logarithms might have a better spread: each 1 term represents a binary order of magnitude, so that 2^128 requires only 128 bits; by the same token, 2^-128 requires just 129.

+Unfortunately, the way this representation spreads its precision remains problematic; so see that, let's check how many bits it takes to represent a bunch of random rationals as

 [TODO]

-Continued logarithms, Gosper posits [TODO inline citation], might have a better spread: each 1 term represents a binary order of magnitude, so that 2^128 requires only 128 bits; by the same token, 2^-128 requires just 129.

-Unfortunately, the way this representation spreads its precision remains problematic; so see that, let's check how many bits it takes to represent a bunch of random rationals as

 ## What's That?
 A Use for Continued Logarithms???